 Team bonuses.
 If you keep the traditional individual commission structure, you might try offering bonuses to reps when the team goal is met.

 Activity-based sales incentives.
 You put a lot of stock in sales activities, so why not incentivize them?
-This can be done in concert with gamification or by itself.
+This can be done in concert with gamification or on its own.

 Hiring, onboarding and managing new reps

-Your CRM should back that process up.
+Your CRM and sales enablement tools should support that process.
 It should be intuitive enough for your reps to pick it up right away, no outside training required.

 You should also be using the tracking and reporting features in your CRM to manage new hires.

-By setting clear expectations and using your software to monitor performance, you should be able to see when it’s time to hire more reps for a team that’s struggling or train a rep who is having problems.
+By setting clear expectations and using your software to monitor performance, you should be able to see when it’s time to hire more reps for a struggling team or train a rep who is having problems.

-We’ve covered a lot about how to make multiple sales teams successful in this guide, but there’s one more thing a growing sales organization needs to succeed: the insight of a skilled, experienced sales manager to analyze that raw data.
+This guide covers a lot about how to make multiple sales teams successful, but there’s one more thing a growing sales organization needs to succeed: the insight of a skilled, experienced sales manager to analyze that raw data.

-A manager with the right training and processes will be able to make a connection with employees, inspire the teams to hit their goals and take advantage of your sales CRM technology to generate the best possible results.
+A manager with the right sales leadership training and processes will connect with employees, inspire them to hit their goals and use sales CRM technology to deliver the best possible results.